A Toolkit for Children with Challenging Behaviours in the Child Care Setting

 The group consisted of staff from Toronto Children’s Services, including both the Municipal Child Care Services and Special Services Unit, working in collaboration with staff from Community Living Toronto.

-The plan was to address the specific concerns in the quadrant and to create a pilot that other centres facing similar issues could model.
+The plan was to address the specific concerns in the quadrant and to create a pilot that other centers facing similar issues could model.
 It was decided that a “Common Practice” tool kit would be developed to focus on all aspects of the problems and to provide possible solutions.
 The group met over the course of six months to formulate additional strategies.

 We recognize that not all challenges and possible solutions can be addressed in this document.
 We focused on the process.
 During the course of this project we felt that deciding which strategies to use is as important as determining the strategy itself.
-It is hoped that the steps provided will help to address challenges at the individual centre level.
+It is hoped that the steps provided will help to address challenges at the individual center level.

 - The Power of Observation